 Introduction

-Nucleosomes constitute elementary building block of chromatin and play important functional roles in epigenetic regulation of transcription, replication and reprogramming.
-Each nucleosome is composed of a nucleosome ‘core’ and a linker DNA; if a linker histone is present, it is referred to as ‘chromatosome’.
-The structure of the nucleosome core is very conserved from yeast to metazoans irrespective of histone sequence variants, mutations and post-translational modifications, it includes a 147 bp segment of DNA wrapped around an octamer composed of two copies each of four core histone proteins (H3, H4, H2A, H2B).
+Nucleosomes constitute the elementary building blocks of chromatin and play important functional roles in epigenetic regulation of transcription, replication and reprogramming.
+Each nucleosome is composed of a nucleosome ‘core’ and linker DNA; if a linker histone is present, it is referred to as ‘chromatosome’.
+The structure of the nucleosome core is very conserved from throughout eukaryotes irrespective of histone sequence variants, mutations and post-translational modifications.
+It includes a 147 bp segment of DNA wrapped around an octamer composed of two copies each of four core histone proteins (H3, H4, H2A, H2B).
 All four types of histones share the same histone fold while the sequence identity between them might not exceed 25%.
 A linker histone H1 has a different fold and makes a unique set of interactions with the linker DNA.
 As a result, the chromatin fiber is compacted through the interaction of a linker histone with the linker DNA to form higher order chromatin structures.

-Nucleosomes’ variability is essential to perform their diverse functions and respond to various environmental stimuli.
-Nucleosomes may employ different sets of histone variants and post-translational modifications which may account for its functional variability and specificity.
-Recent data have been accumulating about the functionally diverse histone variants, some of the most striking examples include H2A.Z histone acetylation and deposition in memory formation and modulation of olfactory neurons life span by histone variant H2B.E.
+In most eukaryotes, there are paralogs, or ‘histone variants’, for some or all of the core histone proteins (H2A, H2B, H3, H4, H1) Nucleosomes may employ different sets of histone variants, and post-translational modifications, which may be essential to perform their diverse functions and respond to environmental stimuli.
+Recent data have been accumulating about the functionally diverse histone variants.
+Some of the most striking examples include H2A.Z histone acetylation and deposition in memory formation, and modulation of olfactory neurons life span by histone variant H2B.E.

-Classification of histones is a daunting task.
-They are usually subdivided into canonical replication-dependent histones that are expressed during the S-phase of cell cycle and replication-independent histone variants, constitutively expressed during cell cycle.
-Typically genes encoding canonical histones are clustered in DNA and employ specific type of regulation at the RNA level with a stem loop structure instead of polyA tail.
-On the other hand, genes encoding histone variants are usually not clustered and are regulated similar to normal genes.
-Remarkably, more complex organisms have a higher number of histone variants providing a variety of different functions.
+Classification of histone paralogs is a daunting task.
+They are usually subdivided into ‘canonical’ replication-dependent histones that are expressed during the S-phase of cell cycle and replication-independent histone ‘variants’, constitutively expressed during the cell cycle.
+This division is based on the history of their discovery, however, and has its limitations.
+‘Canonical’ histones in plants and animals usually encompass a variety of structurally distinct paralogs of H2A and H2B, while in many unicellular organisms, there is no special set of ‘canonical’ replication-coupled paralogs, and ‘variants’ fulfill their role, rendering the distinction between these classes meaningless in these organisms.In animals, genes encoding canonical histones are typically clustered along the chromosome, lack introns, and employ a specific type of regulation at the RNA level with a stem loop structure at the 3’ end instead of polyA tail.
+On the other hand, genes encoding histone variants are usually not clustered, have introns, and their mRNAs are regulated with polyA tails similar to the mRNAs of most genes.
+In plants, canonical histone genes lack introns, but they are not clustered and the mRNAs are polyadenylated.
+Remarkably, more complex multicellular organisms typically have a higher number of histone variants providing a variety of different functions.